richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 # Null Resource

 - `null` resource does nothing.
-- This `provisioner` could be used to upload the latest application code to the VM and so by updating the code the entire VM is **not** re-provisioned.
+- This `provisioner` example is used to upload the latest application code to a VM with causing the VM to be re-provisioned.

 - It uses a provider:

 ```